yohanchatelain/fmriprep/CONTRIBUTING.md

-# Contributing to FMRIPREP
+# Contributing to fMRIPrep

-Welcome to the FMRIPREP repository!
+Welcome to the fMRIPrep repository!
 We're excited you're here and want to contribute.

 ## Practical guide to submitting your contribution